gem5/website/_pages/documentation/learning_gem5/part1/part1_1_building.md

 >     fast is the highest performing binary, and is much smaller than
 >     opt.
 However, fast is only appropriate when you feel that it is
 >     unlikely your code has major bugs.
 >
-> prof and perf
-> :   These two binaries are build for profiling gem5. prof includes
->     profiling information for the GNU profiler (gprof), and perf
->     includes profiling information for the Google performance tools
->     (gperftools).
->
 The main argument passed to SCons is what you want to build, `build/X86/gem5.opt`.
 In this case, we are building gem5.opt (an